-- 20.1.1.11 A rifle may have one front and one rear rest.
+- 20.2.1 A rifle may have one front and one rear rest.
 A front rest can be attached to the rifle, or be unattached.
 A rear rest must be unattached.
-Front and rear rests may not be connected to each other. - 20.1.1.12 No part of the rifle, with the exception of an attached front rest, may rest directly on the ground, or on any hard surface. - 20.1.1.13 An attached front rest must have its weight included in the rifle's overall weight.
-There is no weight limit for unattached rests, front or rear. - 20.1.1.14 An unattached front rest must use either a sandbag or the shooter's forward hand as the only contact with the rifle.
+Front and rear rests may not be connected to each other. - 20.2.2 No part of the rifle, with the exception of an attached front rest, may rest directly on the ground, or on any hard surface. - 20.2.3 An attached front rest must have its weight included in the rifle's overall weight.
+There is no weight limit for unattached rests, front or rear. - 20.2.4 An unattached front rest must use either a sandbag or the shooter's forward hand as the only contact with the rifle.
 The area of contact between the front bag and the underside of the rifle fore-end may not exceed 76.2mm wide x 76.2mm long.
-It may have up to 3 spikes which can be pressed into the ground up to 50mm, provided no damage is done to the mound. - 20.1.1.15 A rear rest must use a sandbag as the only contact with the rifle.
-Any number of simple objects of any material may be placed underneath the rear sandbag to stabilise it or make allowance for variations in slope of the mound. - 20.1.1.16 The contents of front and rear sandbags shall be a dry, finely (<5mm) divided substance such as, but not limited to sand, or grain, packed loosely enough so that the bag can be visibly deformed with the fingers. - 20.1.1.17 A front rest may be mechanically adjustable for both windage and elevation.
-A rear rest must not be mechanically adjustable.
-Rests may be adjusted before each shot.
+It may have up to 3 spikes which can be pressed into the ground up to 50mm, unless the use of spikes is prohibited by local conditions.